SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ```
 In the example above we make the computer display notifications one after another until they become 10.
 The result is one very irritated user:
 ![](/assets/js-alert-10-times-loop.png)
-We will learn how iterations (loops) in programming work in chapter "[Loops](chapter-05-loops.md)", but for now, let's assume that they just repeat a command many times.
+We will learn how iterations (loops) in programming work in the chapter "[Loops](chapter-05-loops.md)", but for now, let's assume that they just repeat a command many times.

 #### Example: Program, Which Converts Bulgarian Levs into Euro
-Let's have a look at another simple program which asks the user for an amount of money in levs (whole number), makes sure that what's been entered is a number, converts it in euro (by dividing it by the euro exchange rate) and prints the result.
+Let's have a look at another simple program that asks the user for an amount of money in levs (whole number), makes sure that what's been entered is a number, converts it into euro (by dividing it by the euro exchange rate) and prints the result.
 This is a program of 3 consecutive commands.
 ```javascript
 let myMoney = prompt("How much money do you want to convert:");